ABMI/FentanylPatchPrevalence/README.md

 - Study lead: **Hao Luo, PhD, The University of Hong Kong** // **Yi Chai, MSc, The University of Hong Kong**
 - Study lead forums tag:  **[HaoLuo](https://github.com/haoluo429)**, **[YiChai](https://github.com/YiChai18)**
-- Study start date: **1st March, 2021**
+- Study start date: **1st September, 2021**
 - Study end date: **-**
 - Protocol: **[Word Doc](https://github.com/YiChai18/CERVELLOPrevalence/tree/main/Protocol)**
 - Results explorer: **-**

-## Research Questions and Objectives:

-### Research Questions:
-Before and during the pandemic, are there any changes in
-1. Incidence rates of mental health conditions and of neurodevelopmental disorders
-2. Proportions of people with visits/contacts for particular mental health conditions and neurodevelopmental disorders
-3. Proportions of people having a psychotropic drug prescribed
-4. Proportions of people having a psychotropic drug prescribed in people with mental health conditions and with neurodevelopmental disorders

-### Primary analysis:
-To examine temporal trends of the prevalence of mental health and neurodevelopmental disorder diagnosis and the prevalence of eight types of psychotropic drug use before and during the pandemic.
-To examine the prevalence of psychotropic drug use in people with mental health issues and with neurodevelopmental disorders by condition.
-The prevalence will be stratified by year, month, sex and age groups.
+The mental health effects of COVID-19 may vary across populations.
+To ensure limited mental health resources are efficiently targeted to crucial areas of mental health problems, high-quality data on the short-, medium- and long-term mental health effects of the COVID-19 pandemic across the whole-population and vulnerable groups are needed.
+In this project, we aim to examine temporal trends of the incidence and prevalence of mental health and neurodevelopmental disorder diagnosis before and during the pandemic; the prevalence of eight types of psychotropic drug prescribing before and during the pandemic; and the prevalence of psychotropic drug prescribing in people with mental health issues and with neurodevelopmental disorders by condition.
+The incidence and prevalence will be stratified by year, month, sex, and age groups.

 ## Requirements
 - A database in [Common Data Model version 5](https://github.com/OHDSI/CommonDataModel) in one of these platforms: SQL Server, Oracle, PostgreSQL, IBM Netezza, Apache Impala, Amazon RedShift, or Microsoft APS.